ablack3/icdpicr/readme.md

 The ICDPICR package is an implementation of the STATA program ICDPIC version 3 in R. ICDPIC is a collection of Stata programs for injury categorization and is available online at http://ideas.repec.org/c/boc/bocode/s457028.html

+A paper with a full description of ICDPIC-R can be found here: https://rdcu.be/KZM7

+A web application version of ICDPIC-R which does not require any installation can be found here: https://ablack3.shinyapps.io/icdpicr_app/

 ## Getting started